WilliTourt/esp32-usb-host-midi-library/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**An easy-to-use library that turns your ESP3S3 into a USB MIDI Host, inspired by the Japanese concept of "OMOCHA" — a toy.**
+**An easy-to-use library that turns your ESP3S3 into a USB Host MIDI, inspired by the Japanese concept of "OMOCHA" — a toy.**

 Many people probably feel the same — USB MIDI devices often feel like silent boxes without a PC.
 With traditional serial MIDI, connecting to a synth produces sound right away.
 But USB MIDI isn't that simple.
 This library solves that problem.